 On March 27, 2002, a Complaint was filed in Alameda County, California (which was transferred to Los Angeles County) by Bruce Glover, D.D.S. alleging, inter alia, breach of express and implied warranties, fraud, unfair trade practices and negligent misrepresentation in the Company's manufacture and sale of Advance(R) cement.
 The Complaint seeks damages in an unspecified amount for costs incurred in repairing dental work in which the Advance(R) product allegedly failed.
 The Judge has entered an Order granting class certification, as an Opt-in class (this means that after Notice of the class action is sent to possible class members, a party will have to determine they meet the class definition and take affirmative action in order to join the class) on the claims of breach of warranty and fraud.
 In general, the Class is defined as California dentists who purchased and used Advance(R) cement and were required, because of failures of the cement, to repair or reperform dental procedures.
-The Notice of the class action was sent on February 23, 2005 to dentists licensed to practice in California during the relevant period.
+The Notice of the class action was sent on February 23, 2005 to the approximately 29,000 dentists licensed to practice in California during the relevant period and a total of 168 dentists have opted into the class action.
 The Advance(R) cement product was sold from 1994 through 2000 and total sales in the United States during that period were approximately \$5.2 million.
 The Company's primary level insurance carrier has confirmed coverage for the breach of warranty claims in this matter.